arabbitplays/Zettelkasten/🔴Fleeting/Deep Modelling.md

 	- every ontological layer in $L_i$ is called <mark style="background: #FFB86CA6;">model</mark>
 	- all models in $L_i$ are called the <mark style="background: #FFB86CA6;">ontology</mark>

+- Classic problem: The power of a locomo

 ---

 Origin: MDSD Vorlesung